vmad18/auto-waypoint-vehicle/README.md

 - ADXL345 Accelerometer (Used for controller)
 - RF24 (2) (Used for wireless communication)
 - GPS Module (I suggest the GT-U7)
-- QMC5883L Compass (Used for getting the orientation of the vehicle)
+- QMC5883L Compass (Used for getting the orientation of the vehicle.
+It used an I2C communication protocol)
 - Three (3) Push Switch Buttons

 # Theory